 Where can I find further information on the rules for importing for commercial purposes from countries outside the EU?

-Further advice on importing for commercial purposes is available on the Agency website.
-Please refer to the trade information sheets.
+Further advice on importing for commercial purposes is available on the FSA website.
+Please refer to the various Imported food trade information sheets.

 Not all food products are listed on these sheets.
 Instead you will need to refer to the relevant sheet for the type of product(s) you wish to import.

-With regard to licences for products of animal origin (e.g. an import licence is required for trade samples of fishery products), Animal Health and Veterinary Laboratories Agency can advise.
-They can be contacted on 01245 454 860 or by email at email@example.com.
+For products of animal origin (e.g. an import licence is required for trade samples of fishery products), the Animal and Plant Health Agency (APHA) can advise.
+They can be contacted on 01228 403 600 (option 3) or by email at firstname.lastname@example.org.

 Import restrictions apply to a wide range of foods.
 Certain foods may be subject to an increased level of control under EU law.
 The Agency has published a list of products that are either banned or subject to restrictions from a food safety perspective.